Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Usage Scenario

-\paragraph{Filter for the video parts of interest} From the data journalist's perspective, objects and their trackings from each video added to the { \tt world} are readily querable, and users can interact with through { \tt object()}.
-Here, our journalist wants to find snippets of video with the characteristics mentioned earlier.
-They can do so by adding a filter to the { \tt world} to only include objects that match the provided predicates.
-In line~\ref{line:pred-type}, the objects of interest need to be cars or trucks.
-In line~\ref{line:pred-distance}, the objects of interest is within 50 meters of the camera.
-In line~\ref{line:pred-contain}, they specify the objects of interest to be those at an intersection, and in line~\ref{line:pred-heading}, the objects are required to be moving towards the camera.
-After {\tt filter} is executed at line~\ref{line:pred-heading}, the { \tt world} will contain only cars or trucks on intersections that are moving towards the camera, as desired.
+{\em Filter for the video parts of interest.} From the data journalist's perspective, they can interact with objects and their trackings from each video added to the { \tt world} through { \tt object()} with the world initialized.
+Here, our journalist wants to find video snippets where other vehicles crash into the driver's vehicle at a road intersection.
+They do so by adding a filter to the { \tt world} to only include objects that match the provided predicates: that they are cars or trucks (line~\ref{line:pred-type}), are within 50 meters of the camera (line~\ref{line:pred-distance}), are at an intersection (line~\ref{line:pred-contain}), and are moving towards the camera (in line~\ref{line:pred-heading}).
+After { \tt filter} is executed at line~\ref{line:pred-heading}, the { \tt world} will contain only cars or trucks on intersections that are moving towards the camera, as desired.

-\paragraph{Observe the filtered video parts} After our journalist applies the filter, the { \tt world} contains much fewer objects compared to when it was initialized.
-In line~\ref{line:observe}, they call { \tt saveVideos()}. \oursystem does not save all the videos that the data journalists initially input.
-Instead, it saves only snippets of videos containing objects that currently exist in the { \tt world}.
-The total length of the video snippets combined is now much shorter than that of the original.
-Therefore, our journalist now spends less time watching videos as they only need to watch the relevant ones, with objects of interest highlighted.
-As shown, \oursyntax provides a declarative interface where users do not specify ``how'' to find the video snippets of interest; instead, they only need to describe ``what'' their video snippets of interest look like, and \oursystem will optimize accordingly.
+{\em Observe the filtered video parts.} After applying the filter, the { \tt world} has fewer objects than when it was initialized.
+When the journalist calls { \tt saveVideos()} in line~\ref{line:observe}, Spatialyze saves only video snippets with objects in the current { \tt world}, significantly shortening the total video length.
+This allows the journalist to focus only on relevant segments with highlighted objects of interest.
+As shown, S-Flow provides a declarative interface where users do not specify ``how'' to find the video snippets of interest; instead, they only need to describe ``what'' their video snippets of interest look like, and Spatialyze will optimize accordingly.